 - Describe the pathway of the PCML pathway.

 - Discuss the types of sensory information carried by the PCML pathway.

 The posterior column-medial lemniscus pathway (PCML) is a sensory pathway of the central nervous system that conveys information about fine touch, two-point discrimination, proprioception, and vibration sensations from the skin and joints.
 Its name is derived from the two major structures that comprise the PCML:

-- Medial lemniscus, which continues the posterior column in the brainstem and carries information to the thalamus, which then relays it through the internal capsule to the somatosensory cortex.
+- Medial lemniscus: continuation of the posterior column in the brainstem that carries information to the thalamus, which then relays it through the internal capsule to the somatosensory cortex.

 Learn more about the posterior column-medial lemniscus pathway (PCML) by watching the video below!